Normal Functions over Locally Symmetric Varieties: Infinitesimal normal functions and Kostant's theorem

 \section{Infinitesimal normal functions and Kostant's theorem}

-This section contains the abstract underpinnings of the calculations in $\S\S$3-4.
-Apart from $\S$2.4, it is mostly expository and contains the material on infinitesimal invariants, Lie algebra cohomology, and Hermitian VHS that will be used subsequently.
+This section contains the abstract underpinnings of the calculations in Sections~\ref{S3} and~\ref{S4}.
+Apart from Section~\ref{S2.4}, it is mostly expository and contains the material on infinitesimal invariants, Lie algebra cohomology, and Hermitian VHS that will be used subsequently.